abirmehmed/Advanced_Java_Algorithm_Concepts/01_Data_Structures/10_Serialize and Deserialize Binary Tree/README.md

+#
+Serialize and Deserialize Binary Tree: Design an algorithm to serialize and deserialize a binary tree.
+Serialization is the process of converting a binary tree into a string representation, and deserialization is the reverse process.
+The tree can be serialized in any format of your choice. write the code in java.
+#

 To serialize and deserialize a binary tree, one common approach is to use a preorder traversal.
 Here's an example implementation in Java:

 ```java